tomwillfixit/helloworld/README.md

 #### Create the 'HelloWorld' service

-Using a 'helloworld' image from Docker Hub for this walkthrough but feel free to build your own.
+Using a 'thshaw/helloworld' image from Docker Hub for this walkthrough but feel free to build your own.
 Source included in this repo.

 ```
 docker service create --name helloworld --network helloworld_net --replicas 1 --publish 80 thshaw/helloworld